mmkekic/IC/concourse-ci/README.md

 # Overview

 This sets up an example CI pipeline for the invisible cities project.
 The idea is that, whenever a pull request to a [protected branch](https://help.github.com/en/articles/about-protected-branches) happens:
-0. The branch is protected, so the merge cannot be performed until the CI approves.

 1. the CI runs the unit tests (currently what your travis CI runs) and errors out if they fail
 2. if unit tests pass, the CI submits a job to the majorana cluster that performs sanity checks; a report is generated and put somewhere (eg. a gce bucket)
 3. If the sanity checks also pass, the CI marks the PR as approved in github and the merge can now be performed.